grpc/grpc-node/packages/health-check/README.md

 ### Client

-Any gRPC-node client can use `grpc-health-check` to run health checks against other servers that follow the protocol.
+Any gRPC-node client (`grpc or @grpc/grpc-js`) can use `@grpc/health-check` to run health checks against other servers that follow the protocol.

 ## Contributing